kmanicka/CarND-Behavioral-Cloning/writeup_template.md

 Following are iterations that I used.

--  Versions 1
+* Versions 1
--- Setup a basic model with  appropriate input and output dimentions which can be used with drive.py
+Setup a basic model with  appropriate input and output dimentions which can be used with drive.py
-- Versions 2
+* Versions 2
--- Converted the model to to a Lenet Model updated for linear regression.
+Converted the model to to a Lenet Model updated for linear regression.
-- Versions 3
+* Versions 3
--- Normalized and cropped the imges.
+Normalized and cropped the imges.
-- Versions 4
+* Versions 4
--- Added Dropout in 3 layers with 0.25
+Added Dropout in 3 layers with 0.25
-- Versions 5
+* Versions 5
--- Some Code Cleanup.
+Some Code Cleanup.
-- Versions 6
+* Versions 6
--- Use Data Generator inspired by https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.html
--- The training became slower after using the data generator as the imges were being read 1 by 1 and processed.
+Use Data Generator inspired by https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.html .The training became slower after using the data generator as the imges were being read 1 by 1 and processed.
-- Versions 7
+* Versions 7
--- Try doing bulk read of images during Data Generator -- Exclude the left and right images
+Try doing bulk read of images during Data Generator, Exclude the left and right images, Implement Validation Generator, Parallel exectution of fit generator to speed things up.
--- Implement Validation Generator  (weights-7.hdf5)
--- Shuffle is already being done by fit_generator, so remove functionality (weights-7A.hdf5) -- Trying the fit_generator parallel exectution to speed things up. (weights-7B.hdf5) -- Results :
--- Bulk read of images significantly improved the speed of training.
--- Doing shuffel on on_epoch_end improved training results.
-Note fit_geneator also shuffles at batch level.
--- Using Parallel Execution reduced the training time per epoc to 10s without any impact on the model / training.
+Bulk read of images and parallel execution significantly improved the speed of training and training time per epoch got reduced to 10s without any impact on the model / training.
--- With weights version 7C we are able to cross the sand railing.
+With weights version 7C we are able to cross the sand railing.
-- Versions 8
+* Versions 8
--- Data Augumentation do the reverse images, reverse 50% images in the batch.
+Data Augumentation do the reverse images, reverse 50% images in the batch.
-- Version 8 A
--- LeNet Arch conv32->conv64 -> dense32 -> dense8 no dropout, 40 epocs , 32 batch, 20 workers.
--- loss: 0.0013 - val_loss: 0.0093.. high variance. need regularization
-- Version 8 B
--- Test with smaller dense layers
--- LeNet Arch conv32->conv64 -> dense16 -> dense4 no dropout (0.2), 40 epocs , 32 batch, 20 workers.
--- Not Converging
-- Version 8 C
--- Same as 8A with Dropout (0.2)
--- LeNet Arch conv32->conv64 -> dense32 -> dense8 WITH dropout (0.2), 40 epocs , 32 batch, 20 workers.
--- Not COnverging
-- Version 8D
--- Dropout 0.25
--- regularized but failed to cross the sandbar in sumulation.
-- Version 8E
--- Dropout of 0.5 in 1st dense layer
--- The train and validation loss seem to converge.
-- Version 8F
--- remove the 2nd dense layer.
--- The train and validation loss seem to converge to 0.0106/0.0105.
-- Version 8G
--- use keras.optimizers.Adadelta(), loss: 0.0086 - val_loss: 0.0083
--- testing in Demo, the car again crashed near the sand road area.
+Tried different changes to the Model architecture.
+Used Adaptive Learning Optimizer.
 - Version 9
--- Reduce 0 stearing data points
--- Train generator will have Random Transformations and generated "defined number of batches" -- Validation Generator will generate all the validation samples in track 1 -- Result: loss: 0.0089 - val_loss: 0.0036, car able to cross the sand but got stuck in right turn.
+Reduce 0 stearing data points, Train generator will have Random Transformations and generated "defined number of batches Validation Generator will generate all impages from Track 1 as validation samples

 #### 2. Final Model Architecture